pH200/jsrun/README.md

   ]
 ]);

-// Just like gulp.task
+// jsrun.task is gulp.task
-// You can use callbacks, promises and of course, streams. jsrun.task('hello', function(cb) {
+// You can use callbacks, promises and of course, streams jsrun.task('hello', function(cb) {
   console.log('Hello');